michaelcourcy/audit-tool/readme.md

 ## Build

-you must have a golang and docker installed.
+you must have golang and docker installed.

-Change the value of `repostory` variable in `deploy/build.sh` by your docker repository.
+Change the value of the `repository` variable in `deploy/build.sh` by your docker repository.
-You can also change the semeantic value of `version` variable.
+You can also change the semeantic value of the `version` variable.

-then to deploy your change and create new deployable image :
+then to deploy your changes and create a new deployable image :
 ```
 ./deploy/build.sh
 ```

-It will recreate, push and redeploy a new image for the job.
+It will recreate, push and redeploy a new job with the new image.

 ## Local development